Linux make Command with Examples

 Prerequisites

-Note: If make is not available on the system, use sudo apt install make.
+Note: If make is not available on the system, use sudo apt install make to install it.

 How Does the make Command Work?

 The make command compiles different program pieces and builds a final executable.
-The purpose of make is to automate file compilation, making the process simpler and less time-consuming.
+The command reads a Makefile that contains rules, commands, and dependencies required for the project.
+The purpose of make is to automate file compilation and make the process less time-consuming.

-The command works with any programming language as long as the compiler can be executed with a shell command.
+The command works with any programming language as long as there is a suitable compiler or build tool that turns the code into a format the system can run.

 How Does the make Command Work?